uwidea/UW-IDEA_AnalogTestCases/README.md

 --------
 Modules
 --------

+The modules that build up the above circuits are presented below.

+The modules for the SAR ADC
 | Module       | Cell               | Function           |
 | :-------------:| ------------------ | -------------------|
 | 5b_ADC | 5b coarse SAR ADC | Compute the 5-bit MSBs using merged capacitor switching (MCS) method |